betty-van/100-days-of-code/r1-log.md

   - Back to the drawing board with planning
   - reading docs on Flask SocketIO
   - finished functional programming section of freeCodeCamp
-  - Managed to create create form to work!
+  - Managed to create channel form to work!
 Also can prompt user for displayName and store in local storage, success!
+  - No success at switching channels yet, only works for the first channel right now

 ## Day 32: 11-21-19